codefreak/codefreak/README.md

 allows students to programm and execute their code without leaving the browser.
 Submissions can be evaluated automatically by various testing-methods like unit tests or code smell detection.

+## Quickstart using docker-compose
+If you want to try Code FREAK locally:
+1. Clone this repository
+2. Install Docker + docker-compose
+3. Run `docker-compose up`
+4. Wait until everything compiled and is running
+5. The UI is accessible at http://localhost:8888.

+Please keep in mind that the `docker-compose.yml` is only meant for local testing and development.

 ## ⚠️ WORK IN PROGRESS ⚠️
 Code FREAK is currently under heavy development.
 This means things can break without any further notice.
 Please keep this in mind when testing the application.